p89/filmwebProject/README.md

 However, there are two issues with that:

 1. It doesn't work when you have gaps in the table
-2. It can seldomly return empty result after adding filtering WHERE clause (a case where the selected MAX(ID) does not meet the filtering criteria from the outer query).
+2. It can seldomly return empty result after adding filtering WHERE clause (a case where the selected MAX(ID) does not meet the filtering criteria from the outer query) even when table has no gaps.

+Ok, let's fine-tune it.
 Firstly, I've created another column with sequential number, to get rid of gaps.

 ```
 SELECT @seqnum:=0;
 UPDATE film SET seqnum = @seqnum:=@seqnum+1;
 ```

-The final step was to write a query in such a way that it won't return empty results ever, while remaining efficient.
+The final step was to write a query in such a way that it won't ever return empty results, while remaining efficient.

 Here it is: